 Does health care reform cover obesity screenings and counseling?

-The type of counseling differs depending on the plan.
 Some people might get one-on-one counseling in person or on the phone.
 Others might get counseling in a group or through existing programs, such as Weight Watchers.

 Check your plan's summary of benefits to see the details on what's offered.